WOMEN OF WINCHESTER

 One area of employment and involvement for women extending back through early history is education.
 When the first schools were formed, several young women taught them, some in their own homes.
 After the town was incorporated, most of the teachers were women (such as the Mystic School teacher pictured left in 1891), who did not cost as dearly as men.
 It was not until the late 20th century that equity in pay was achieved.
 In 1961, women teachers failed to get equal pay, with the School Committee “unanimously and vigorously” opposing the change because “women teachers do not cost the Town so much and that this was simply an economic fact of life that should be recognized.”3 However, in 1962, the salary differential ended.
 It was, the Committee reported an important morale booster.4

 While education was often left to women, overseeing education was not.
 The School Committee was originally limited to male members.
-Then, in the 19th century, Massachusetts decided to let women vote for School Committee members and serve on that committee.
+Then, in the late 19th century, Massachusetts decided to let women vote for School Committee members and serve on that committee.
 Beginning in 1874, Winchester women did step up and serve but ended up enduring scorn and criticism.
 In March 1888, Town Meeting reduced the number of members, which had been augmented in 1874 to six, back to three.
 It was not until the 19th Amendment passed that women rejoined the School Committee.
-[Read more: Sexism in Schools]
+[Read more: Sexism in Schools and First Women on the School Committee Praised and Scorned]

 Many women who worked outside the home did so as volunteers.
 Once Winchester became an independent town, both men and women organized themselves into clubs and organizations, many of which were charitable works or mutual improvement and support.